Lauren’s Line

 “Lauren’s Line” is OPEN this week!

 After 7pm every night this week, Jeremiah St. James is opening up “Lauren’s Line”.
-He’s collecting your shout-outs and comments for a chance to win tickets to see Lauren Daigle in OKC on the 29th!
+He’s collecting your shout-outs and comments for a chance to win tickets to see Lauren Daigle in OKC on March 6th!

 Share what Lauren’s music has meant to you or why it moves you.
 At the end of the week, KXOJ is going to send Lauren all your love!